It is safe to say that being in software development means you will be spending less time on the job market than others.

 Like we mentioned already, Agile has surpassed the traditional, more structured approaches to developing software.
 In other words, as a software development professional, you are more likely to work in an Agile environment than not.

-Naturally, learning about Agile makes development job seekers better prepared.
+Naturally, learning about it makes development job seekers better prepared.
 It is severe enough to get involved in existing projects and fit into existing teams.
 All of this without having to wrap your head around concepts such as Product Backlog, pair programming, WIiP limits, Scrum artifacts, etc.

 Knowing this makes it is far easier to hit the ground running and contribute immediately.